punyavashist/dotfiles/README.md

 ### Interesting aliases and functions
 There is quite a lot of awesome programs I use from my command line (you can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for some of them).

-However I also really love customising my shell experience with various aliases and zsh functions.
+However I also love customising my shell experience with various aliases and zsh functions.
 Here are some that I like and use very often:

 #### Commit and push repository to GitHub in one command